githubteacher/feb-developers/places/sandiego-ca.md

  - Old Town Mexican Cafe
  - Kula Sushi Bar

 ### Things to do

- - Go to the beach
+ - Go to the beach at Del Mar
- - Take a bike ride
+ - Take a bike ride at Miramar Lake
  - Visit Balboa Park
+ - Go hiking at Torrey Pines Park